 Speech science has a long history.
-Voice acoustics are an active area of research in many labs, including our own, which studies singing acoustics, as well as the speaking voice.
+Voice acoustics is an active area of research in many labs, including our own, which studies the science of singing, as well as the speaking voice.
 This document gives an introduction and overview.
-This is followed by a more detailed account, sometimes using experimental data to illustrate the main points.
+This is followed by a more detailed account.
 Throughout, a number of simple experiments are suggested to the reader.
+As background, this link gives a brief multi-media introduction to the operation of the human voice.

-It is common to think of the voice as involving two almost separate processes: one produces an initial sound and another modifies it.
+A common simplification is the Source-Filter model, which considers the voice as involving two processes: the source produces an initial sound and the vocal tract filter modifies it.
 For example, at the larynx (sometimes called ‘voice box’), we produce a sound whose spectrum contains many different frequencies.
 Then, using tongue, teeth, lips, velum etc, (collectively called articulators) we modify the spectrum of that sound over time.
 In this simple introduction to the voice, we discuss the operations of first the ‘source’ of the sound, then of the ‘filter’ that modifies its spectrum, then of interactions between these.
 In a second part, we then return to look at the components in more detail.

 There are several sources of sound in speaking.
 The energy usually comes from air expelled from the lungs.
-At the larynx, this flow passes between the vocal folds.
+At the larynx, this flow passes between the vocal folds and through the vocal tract, sometimes encountering constrictions.

 (See Sound spectrum.)

-In pronouncing some sounds, such as the ‘f’ and ‘ss’ in the word ‘fuss’, turbulence is produced elsewhere: between teeth and lips in ‘f’ and between tongue and hard palate in ‘ss’.
-Both of these are unvoiced phonemes.
-(A phoneme is an element of speech sound; unvoiced means that the vocal folds don’t vibrate.)
-Next experiment: try sustaining these sounds while feeling for vocal fold vibration.
+In pronouncing some sounds, such as the ‘f’ and ‘ss’ in the word ‘fuss’, turbulence is produced elsewhere: at the constriction between teeth and lips in ‘f’ and between tongue and hard palate in ‘ss’.
+Both of these are unvoiced fricative phonemes.
+Compare these in the next Experiment: try sustaining these sounds while feeling for vocal fold vibration.
 The ‘p’ and ‘t’ in ‘pit’ are also unvoiced phonemes but here the source of sound is related to the sudden opening or closing of the air path.

 Some voiced phonemes, such as vowel sounds in normal speech, use vibrations of the vocal folds with relatively little turbulence.
 In others, such as the ‘v’ and ‘z’ in ‘viz’ or the ‘b’ and ‘d’ in ‘bid’ combining both the sound from the larynx and the sound from the constriction.
-Another experiment: In whispered speech, by definition, no phonemes are voiced, so the differences between ‘pit’ and ‘bid’ disappear.
+Another Experiment: In whispered speech, by definition, no phonemes are voiced, so the differences between ‘pit’ and ‘bid’ disappear.
 Listen for the difference in normal and whispered speech.
+Try whispering ‘pit’ and ‘bid’ out of context to a friend, or record the words and see whether you can tell the difference.
 Then try some more examples using this table.

 z j v